Skip to content

 3. Press x.

-To prevent your history from growing indefinitely, you can enable automatic cleanup policies.
+To prevent your history from growing indefinitely, enable automatic cleanup policies in your settings.

 {